An optimal fractional Hardy inequality on the discrete half-line: Acknowledgements

 \section{Acknowledgements}

 The authors sincerely thank Luz Roncal for bringing the problem to our attention.
 We are thankful to her for several discussions and for her important suggestions to improve the article.
 We also wish to thank Matthias Keller, David Krej\v{c}i\v{r}ík for some discussions, and for their comments and remarks.
 We thank Yehuda Pinchover for a careful reading and for his suggestions.
+We also thank the anonymous referees for their thorough review and valuable comments, which helped us to improve the manuscript.